TJA1303/TASK_SIMULATION_CAUTIN_BUTTONS_BETA/README.md

 We encourage the users to use the example as a template for the new projects.
 A recommended way is to follow the instructions on a [docs page](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/build-system.html#start-a-new-project).

+## Specifications
+- Hysteresis and maximum temperature start at 0 and the user must set both values.
+- When defining the maximum temperature and hysteriasis by commands, make sure that the first one is higher.
+- The waiting time to compile the temperature change using the buttons is 5 seconds.
+- If the hysteresis exceeds the maximum temperature when it is modified with the buttons, both values will be equal.

 ## Example folder contents

 The project **sample_project** contains one source file in C language [main.c](main/main.c).
 The file is located in folder [main](main).